bsidestlv/bsidestlv.com/content/villages/_index2.md

 ## Hardware Hacking Village
 This here is where the blacksmiths play.
 Antriksh Shah and Benny Meisels are the big cheeses in this burg, and they're aiming to teach you how to pry open those stubborn physical devices and expose their soft underbellies.

+## Schedule

+11:00-11:30	How to trust your open-source ASIC by Leonid Azriel 11:30-12:00	Firmware security testing with Fault Injection Simulation	by Jan Jager 12:00-12:30	"Bolt-on security for existing and new designs with Secure Flash	by Nir Tasher 12:30-13:30	LUNCH
+13:30	14:45	CYMOCAN - An open-source USB CAN-FD adapter by	Benny Meisels 14:45	15:30	TBA
+15:30	16:00	TBA

 ## Hardware Village at BSidesTLV